 Waste Not Want Not | Birkenhead,

-This is Merseyside’s first zero waste, plastic free vegan store.
-They sell dried food, various non food items to help you on your zero waste journey, and filtered water (free from micro plastics/metals/toxins).
-The shop used to open on Saturdays only, but due to high demand they started considering other days too.
-So, yep, help them consider most weekdays and keep an eye on their Facebook page for updates.
+This is Merseyside’s first zero-waste, plastic-free vegan store, selling dried food, various non-food items to help you on your zero-waste journey, and filtered water that’s free from micro plastics, metals, and toxins.
+The shop initially opened only on Saturdays, but high demand led to their considering other days too.
+So, yep, help them consider most weekdays, and keep an eye on their Facebook page for updates.

-Address: Birkenhead Market, Claughton Road, CH41 2YH, Birkenhead
+Address: Birkenhead Market, Claughton Road, Birkenhead, CH41 2YH

 Telephone: 0151 539 4161